 Sacramento Engineering Schools

-Both undergraduate- and graduate-level training in engineering is available within an hour's drive of Sacramento.
+Both undergraduate- and graduate-level training in engineering is available within 50 miles of Sacramento.
 Read about the specialization areas and required coursework at three universities below.
 There is also a table of stats included that provides further details about the institutions.

-- California State University - Sacramento is the only school in the city that offers engineering degree programs.
-Located nine miles from downtown, the institution has several bachelor's and master's degrees in areas like civil engineering and mechanical engineering.
+- California State University - Sacramento is located three miles from downtown.
+This institution has several bachelor's and master's degrees in areas like civil engineering and mechanical engineering.

-- A number of programs can also be found at the University of the Pacific, which is located roughly 47 miles from Sacramento's downtown area.
-It has bachelor's programs in fields like bioengineering and engineering physics, among others, in addition to a master's degree in engineering science.
+- A number of programs can also be found at the University of the Pacific, which is located roughly 43 miles from Sacramento's downtown area.
+This school has bachelor's programs in fields like bioengineering and engineering physics, among others, in addition to a master's degree in engineering science.

 Comparison of Schools

 Take a glance at this table to get facts and figures about the profiled schools.
-Now that you know about their programs, take a few moments to get details on costs, acceptance rates, campus settings and more.
+Get details on costs, acceptance rates, campus settings and more.

 |California State University - Sacramento||University of California - Davis||University of the Pacific|